 ABSTRACT

-Crank-less hybrid engines are ongoing topic of research especially in automotive industry.
+Crank-less hybrid engines are ongoing topic of research especially in the automotive industry.
 Examples include a prototype built by Toyota R&D central Lab and Newcastle University [1].
 The absence of crank shafts implies fewer moving parts and simpler design.
 However, such engines have to apply various unconventional rebound mechanisms for the compression stroke.
 The aim of this project is to derive a simulation model for simple single cylinder free piston engine attached to a linear electric machine with spring as a rebound device and to formulate and verify by simulation an effective control strategy to provide robust sustained operation.

 This report primarily focuses on control strategy which uses linear electric machine current for piston position error correction.
 The strategy is to apply nested-loop method of position trajectory tracking control.
 The sinusoidal nominal position and velocity trajectory were generated using non-linear single harmonic limit cycle.
 The error control algorithm considers velocity as the actuator for controlling position and acceleration as actuator to control velocity.
 The time scale of outer loop variable is three times or more slower than that of the inner loop variable.